ProQR

-ProQR Therapeutics NV (NASDAQ: PRQR) is a Dutch biotechnology company based in Leiden, the Netherlands.
-The company was funded in 2012 by chief executive officer (CEO) Daniel de Boer.
-It specializes in the development of RNA therapeutics for rare genetic diseases with an ophthalmologic application.
+ProQR Therapeutics NV (NASDAQ: PRQR) is a Dutch biotechnology company based in Leiden, the Netherlands, with a presence in Cambridge, Massachusetts, US.
+The company was funded in 2012 by chief executive officer (CEO) Daniel A. de Boer.
+It specializes in the development of RNA therapeutics using its RNA editing platform technology called Axiomer.

 History

-ProQR was founded in 2012 by chief executive officer (CEO) Daniel de Boer and co-founders Henri Termeer, Dinko Valerio and Gerard Platenburg.
+ProQR was founded in 2012 by chief executive officer (CEO) Daniel A. de Boer and co-founders Henri Termeer, Dinko Valerio and Gerard Platenburg.

 The initial pipeline of the company was to develop small-molecule drugs or gene therapy that would treat cystic fibrosis (CF).
 Positive proof of concept (PoC) was achieved in 2016 with the clinical trial of the molecule QR-010 targeting the gene coding for cystic fibrosis transmembrane conductance regulator (CFTCR) in patients.
-Subsequently, the company expanded its pipeline into treating other rare diseases.
+Subsequently, the company expanded its pipeline into treating other rare diseases, including diseases of the eye.

 In 2017, a spin-out of ProQR named Amylon Therapeutics was established in Leiden with the focus on the development of therapies for the central nervous system.

 In 2021, ProQR announced a collaboration with Eli Lilly and Company on the Axiomer technology focused on "genetic disorders in the liver and nervous system".
-They signed a deal with which ProQR would receive $50 million ($20 million upfront) and an equity investment of $30 million.
+They signed a deal under which ProQR would receive US$50 million ($20 million upfront) and an equity investment of $30 million.
 The relationship between the two firms "deepened" in 2022 with expansion of the indications engagement and a $75 million cash infusion which included an equity stake.

+In 2022, the company announced it would focus exclusively on advancing its RNA editing technology.

 Projects

-The company’s current pipeline includes potential treatments for rare genetic diseases including Leber's congenital amaurosis, (LCA10) dystrophic epidermolysis bullosa, retinitis pigmentosa and Usher syndrome.